arangodb/docs/3.5/programs-arangobackup-examples.md

 2019-07-30T08:11:09Z [17465] INFO [24d75] {backup} SNGL Status: COMPLETED
 2019-07-30T08:11:09Z [17465] INFO [68cc8] {backup} Last progress update 2019-07-30T08:10:10Z: 5/5 files done
 ```

-See the [Download command](programs-arangobackup-examples.html#download) for details
+See the [Download command](#download) for details about the `remote.json`
-about the `remote.json` file to configure the remote site for `rclone`
-for different protocols than `S3`.
+file to configure the remote site for `rclone` for different protocols than S3.

 Download
 --------